 Almost half of the tickets we receive are related to issues caused by conflicts with third party themes and plugins.
 Although these themes and plugins provide additional functionality, more code running on your website will increase the chance of compatibility trouble.
 We strive to ensure compatibility with our extensions, but we can’t guarantee that 3rd party products made for WooCommerce will work with our software.

-In order to troubleshoot conflicts, the first step is to try switching to a default WordPress theme (temporarily), such as Twenty Sixteen or Twenty Fifteen, to see if the problem still exists.
+In order to troubleshoot conflicts, the first step is to try switching to a default WordPress theme (temporarily) or Storefront theme, to see if the problem still exists.
 If the problem goes away, you’ll have to contact your theme developer about the issue.
 There may be an update available which could resolve the trouble.

 If the problem persists in a default theme, the next step is to disable all of your plugins (temporarily), except for WooCommerce and the StoreApps plugins where the trouble is occurring.
 Does that resolve the problem?
 If it does, then there’s likely a conflict with another plugin somewhere and to pinpoint which one, you can reactivate your plugins (1 at a time) and see if the problem reappears.